Remote & Async Work 11 min

 Desk

-Some people use the kitchen table for a remote work desk.
+Some people use the kitchen table as a remote work desk.
 Nomads often use sofa cushions, coffee tables, restaurant booths, and whatever else happens to be available.
 Your choice of desk is important, especially if you work at the same workstation every day.

 Select a desk that makes it easy to keep your chair, monitor, and peripherals at the proper heights and distances.
 Don’t skimp on legroom, either.
 A desk with a closed back may force you to squeeze your legs inward, which can cause circulation problems over time.